Why This Recipe Works

 The Meat Mixture

-Once you have the spices, the process is pretty simple, especially if you've read up a bit on the science of sausage.
+Once you have the spices, the process is pretty simple.
 A good minced kebab, after all, is very much like a sausage on a stick, and like a sausage, the key elements are salt content and proper mixing.

 To start, you want ground lamb meat (or a mixture of ground lamb and beef if you prefer) with a fat content of around 20%.
 To this, I add 1.5% salt by weight, along with my spices.
 Salt does more than season the meat, it also dissolves the muscle protein called myosin.